wp-document-revisions/wp-document-revisions/readme.txt

 * Performance and scalability improvements to backend; files attached to documents are now excluded from media lists by join statements rather than subqueries
 * If plugin is unable to locate requested file on server, standard theme's 404 template is served (rather than serving "404 -- file not found" via `wp_die()` previously) and E_USER_NOTICE level error is thrown.
 Diagnostic information will be available via debug bar (if WP_DEBUG is enabled) or in the standard PHP error log
 * `/documents/` now supports pagination
+* Support for linking to revisions with ugly permalinks
 * Custom post type's `has_archive` property changed to `true` to help with theme compatibility
 * Fix for fatal error when user without `read_document_revisions` capability called `wp_get_attachment_url()` on file attached to a revision
 * Fix for broken permalink returned when get_permalink is called multiple times on the same document revision